 Accommodating resistance originated in geared powerlifting, where lifters would compete in squat suits, bench press shirts, and knee wraps designed to give them extra strength at the bottom of their lifts.

 One way to make the bottom of a squat easier is to wear a squat suit that stretches out at the bottom, giving the hips a boost.
-Another trick is to use knee wraps, which also stretch out at the bottom, giving the quads a boost.
+Another trick is using knee wraps, which stretch out at the bottom, helping them spring back up.
 This helps to flatten the strength curve.
-The beginning of the lift is still the sticking point, but it’s a bit easier, and so they’re able to lift a bit more weight.
+The beginning of the lift is still the sticking point, but it’s a bit easier, so they’re able to lift a bit more weight.